 Housing associations are independent, not-for-profit organisations that can use any profit they make to maintain existing homes and help finance new ones.

-If you require a general telephone number please look on their individual websites for further details.
+If you require a general telephone number, please look on their individual websites for further details.

-Information on Housing Needs & Tenure types
+Housing Needs and Tenure types

 It has therefore been agreed that, in exceptional circumstances, a commuted sum may be an acceptable alternative to the provision of land/units of affordable housing on residential developments within village frameworks.

 A decision as to whether a commuted sum is acceptable in any given circumstance will be considered as part of the determination of the planning application.

-The Housing Development Officer will be able to provide advice to applicants as well as the Area Planning Officers but will not be empowered to make decisions in this regard.
+The Housing Development Officer will be able to provide advice to applicants as well as the Area Planning Officers, but will not be empowered to make decisions in this regard.

 All monies received from commuted sums will be ring-fenced for affordable housing purposes in the District.